monix/monix-connect/docs/gcs.md

   * it will return an empty Option. */ val bucket2: Task[Option[GcsBucket]] = storage.getBucket("myBucket2")

-/** 3- Finally, you can convert from the underlying Bucket
+/** 3- Finally, if you do already have an instance of [[com.google.cloud.storage.Bucket]],
-  * to the Monix GcsBucket by using its compainon object*/ val underlying: com.google.cloud.storage.Bucket = ??? val bucket: GcsBucket = GcsBucket(underlying)
+  * you can convert it to a GcsBucket by using its compainon object*/ val underlying: com.google.cloud.storage.Bucket = ??? val bucket3: GcsBucket = GcsBucket(underlying)
 ```

-Once we have an instance of `GcsBucket`, we will be able to use its very simple methods that it exposes to manage our _Bucket_, such like _get blob/s_ stored in it, _update_ and _reload_ its metadata, various one to manage its _Access Control List_ (_ACL_), etc.
+Once we have an instance of `GcsBucket`, we will be able to use its very simple methods that it exposes to manage our _Bucket_, such like _get blob/s_ stored in it, _update_, _reload_ its metadata, various ones to manage its _Access Control List_ (_ACL_), etc.

-There are no code examples on the documentation to show these operations since they are basic and easy to use.
+There are no code examples on the documentation to show these operations since they are very basic and easy to use.
- On the other hand, there are also available methods for _uploading_ and _downloading_ from _Blobs_ of this same _Bucket_, they are very interesting and unique from this connector, so you can see they can be used in the below code examples.
+ On the other hand, there are also available methods for _uploading_ and _downloading_ from _Blobs_ of this same _Bucket_, they are very interesting and unique from this connector, see how can they be used in below code examples.

 ##### download